 Castilla-La Mancha: Sigüenza

-Siguënza, in the province of Guadalajara, is one of those places that allows you to travel back in time.
-Its castle, transformed into an idyllic Parador de Turismo, the cathedral, of Romanesque origin with later Gothic elements, and the Plaza Mayor are just a part of its extensive architectural heritage.
-In the Serranía region you will be able to visit protected natural areas such as the Dulce River Ravine Natural Park or the Saladares del Río Salado reserve.
+Sigüenza, in Guadalajara province, is one of those places where you can travel back in time.
+Its castle, now a dreamy Parador hotel, its cathedral, of Romanesque origin with later Gothic elements, and the Plaza Mayor are just a part of its extensive architectural heritage.
+In the region of La Serranía you can visit protected natural spaces such as the Barranco del Río Dulce Natural Park and the Saladares del Río Salado salt marshes reserve.
 Also, if you are in Madrid and want to visit this town in La Mancha, which is only 130 kilometres away, you can do so sustainably, thanks to the Sigüenza Train.
 Troubadours, knights and princesses will liven up your journey on board with music, theatre and tastings of delicious sweets such as yemas del Doncel.

 Catalonia: Mura and Rupit

-Less than one hundred kilometres separate the two towns in the province of Barcelona, recognised by UN Tourism.
-Mura is located right by Sant Llorenç del Munt and l'Obac Natural Park and is known for its cultivation of grapes for wine.
-You can see it for yourself if you take the Tinas Route, visiting the original traditional stone structures that remain among the vineyards.
-Its charming historic centre, with narrow streets and picturesque squares, along with the Mura Running Trail initiative – offering routes for all levels so everyone can enjoy the stunning mountain scenery – are also fantastic options.Upon arriving in Rupit, you'll be amazed by its suspension bridge dating back to 1945.
-Two other notable monuments are the 10th-century hermitage of Sant Joan de Fàbregues and the castle, located 800 metres above sea level.
-Although the most fascinating thing will surely be to soak in views of the Sallent waterfall, with a spectacular drop of more than 100 metres.
+Less than a hundred kilometres separate the two towns in the province of Barcelona distinguished by UN Tourism.
+Mura is located at the entrance to the Sant Llorenç del Munt i l'Obac Natural Park and is shaped by wine-growing.
+You can see for yourself if you follow the Tinas route, a tour of the original traditional stone tubs that still stand among the vineyards.
+Its charming historic centre, with narrow streets and picturesque squares, along with the Mura Running Trail initiative – offering routes for all levels so everyone can enjoy the stunning mountain scenery – are also fantastic options.In Rupit you will be amazed by its suspension bridge, dating back to 1945.
+Two other notable sights are the 10th-century chapel of Sant Joan de Fàbregues, and the castle, standing 800 metres above sea level.
+However, the most fascinating thing to see will surely be the Sallent waterfall, with a spectacular drop of more than 100 metres.
 The 'Night Sky Quality' environmental seal also ensures excellent visibility of the natural surroundings of this medieval village at night.

 Morella Castle